iPad 12th Gen (2026) release date expectations, price estimates and upgrades

 iPad 12th gen design

-Don’t expect any major changes in the design.
+According to reports, the design is not changing with the 12th gen iPad.
 The new iPad will probably stick to the same look as the 11th- and 10th-gen models before it.
-That means slightly thicker bezels around a 10.9" display.
+That means slightly thicker, but even bezels around a 10.9" display.
 That's still a compact size that offers just the right balance between portability and screen space.

 Recommended For You